Five Data Chart Mistakes to Avoid in Presentation

 1. Inappropriate data chart

-PowerPoint offers a dozen of data charts you can choose from.
-Recent addition (from Office365) include fancy looking Sunburst, Funnel or finally Waterfall chart.
+If you are using MS Office applications for working with your data, Excel and PowerPoint offers a dozen of data charts you can choose from.
+Microsoft slowly keeps adding new charts, e.g. from Office365 included fancy looking Sunburst, Funnel or finally Waterfall chart.

 Line Charts and Area Charts